ktorio/ktor-documentation/topics/docker.md

    docker load < build/jib-image.tar
    ```
 - `publishImageToLocalRegistry`: builds and publishes a project's Docker image to a local registry.
 - `runDocker`: builds a project's image to a Docker daemon and runs it.
-Executing this task will launch the Ktor server, responding on `https://0.0.0.0:8080` by default.
+Executing this task will launch the Ktor server, responding on `http://0.0.0.0:8080` by default.
+If your server is configured to use another port, you can adjust [port mapping](#port-mapping).
 - `publishImage`: builds and publishes a project's Docker image to an external registry such as [Docker Hub](https://hub.docker.com/) or [Google Container Registry](https://cloud.google.com/container-registry).
 Note that you need to configure the external registry using the **[ktor.docker.externalRegistry](#external-registry)** property for this task.

 Note that by default, these tasks build the image with the `ktor-docker-image` name and `latest` tag.